iobroker-community-adapters/ioBroker.rpi2/README.md

 * (Garfonso) move parsers from io-package.json to separate file.
 * (Garfonso) get rid of old sync-exec.
 * (Garfonso) Get development stuff up to date...

-### 1.3.2 (2022-02-17)
-* Important: This version requires at leas js-controller 3.3
-* (Apollon77) Stop the adapter when GPIO module is configured but not working due to a needed rebuild that js-controller can pick up

 ## License
 MIT License